tkw4063/Game2/README.md

   * Astronaut Class
     -Initialize astronaut
-    -Movement function - take in arrow key presses and move -Pick up function – for picking up rocks and sodas
-* Adds rocks to rocks group
+    -Movement function - take in arrow key presses and move -Pick up function – for picking up rocks and sodas; Adds rocks to rocks group -Pocket function - Keeps track of number of rocks and sodas; Updates pocket contents on screen
-* Pocket function
-•	Keeps track of number of rocks and sodas
-•	Updates pocket contents on screen o	Dinosaur Sprite Class
+ * Dinosaur Sprite Class
-	Creates the dinosaurs
+  -Creates the dinosaurs
-	Counter to keeps track of how many sodas have been given to the dinosaur 	thought bubble function to show trust level in astronaut 	attack function – I want to try to get this to be distance based, so when the distance between the astronaut and the dinosaur is less than a specific amount the dinosaur attacks and does damage (ideally this could scale with the trust – as the dinosaur trusts you, then you can get closer to it)
+  -Counter to keeps track of how many sodas have been given to the dinosaur -thought bubble function to show trust level in astronaut -attack function – I want to try to get this to be distance based, so when the distance between the astronaut and the dinosaur is less than a specific amount the dinosaur attacks and does damage (ideally this could scale with the trust – as the dinosaur trusts you, then you can get closer to it)
-	create trust group – as the dinosaurs trust the astronaut add them to this group o	Soda replicator function
+ 	-create trust group – as the dinosaurs trust the astronaut add them to this group
+  * Soda replicator function
-	Intakes rocks
+   -Intakes rocks
 	Produces soda
 o	Mars Rocks group
 	Keeps track of how many of the sodas is in the astronauts pockets